 “Marcellus has changed everything,” Maliken told attendees at the conference, which was hosted by the Pennsylvania Oil and Gas Association.

-Currently in the works is the Northern Access expansion of National Fuel Gas Supply, which will transport 320 MMcf/d of Marcellus gas to connections with TransCanada Pipeline near Lewiston, NY (see Daily GPI, April 29).
+Currently in the works is the Northern Access expansion of National Fuel Gas Supply, which will transport 320 MMcf/d of Marcellus gas to connections with TransCanada Pipeline near Lewiston, NY (see NGI, May 3).
 Statoil has signed on for 100% of the capacity on the line, which is targeted for completion in June 2012.
 The project involves changes to the jointly owned Niagara Spur & Loop Line operated by Tennessee Gas Pipeline.

 When the expansion is completed Empire will have firm contracted capacity of more than 500 MMcf/d with 150 MMcf/d headed south and 350 MMcf/d going north from Tioga County, PA.
-East Resources Inc. and Talisman Energy Inc. have signed firm contracts and the capacity is fully subscribed.
+East Resources Inc., which is being acquired by Royal Dutch Shell plc, and Talisman Energy Inc. have signed firm contracts and the capacity is fully subscribed.

 “Imports from Niagara and Chippawa have slowed so much,” Maliken said, adding that without the bidirectional function the only way Marcellus gas can supply eastern Canadian points through NFG’s system is through displacement.